BitzArt/ApiExceptions/README.md

 dotnet add package BitzArt.ApiExceptions
 ```

-The base package contains no handlers, so you will have to implement them yourself.
+This will allow you to use ApiExceptions, and you can then handle them as you see fit.